umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 Block Types are based on **Element Types**.
 These can be created beforehand or while setting up your Block Types.

-Once you have added an Element Type as a Block Type on your Block Grid Data Type you will have the option to configure it further.
+Once you have added an Element Type as a Block Type on your Block Grid Data Type you have the option to configure it.

 ![Block List - Data Type Block Configuration](images/BlockListEditor_DataType_Blocks.png)
 > TODO: screenshot